National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/homework/README.md

     What are some confounds you can think of?
     How could you start to control for these confounds?
 1. Improve cosmetically (eg, better axis labels with ggplot's `labs()` function)
-1. Improve the graphs in some way, even if it's just a cosmetic improvement.
-    (If you can't think of something)
+1. Improve the graphs in some way, even if it's just a cosmetic improvement (if you can't think of something).
     What did you change and how did you do it?

 1. Feel free to graph with Python instead of R.  (Or both)